kylorend3r/pg-reindexer/README.md

 # PostgreSQL Reindexer

 A high-performance, production-ready PostgreSQL index maintenance tool written in Rust.
 Safely reindex your PostgreSQL indexes with intelligent resource management and comprehensive logging.
+Put another way: it's a Rust-based command-line tool designed to automate and optimize the critical but often complex task of PostgreSQL index maintenance.
+Unlike manual reindexing operations that can be risky and time-consuming.

 ![Reindexer](assets/reindex.gif)